Brand awareness and Video.

 The Power of Video in Branding Today

-Video is the most engaging medium to express a brands story, demonstrate a how-to guide, showcase a new product or educate your audience on changes within your company.
+Video is the most engaging medium to express a brands story, demonstrate a how-to guide, showcase a new product or educate your audience on changes within your Industry.
 One of the best brands at creating connection with their audience is John Lewis.

 The John Lewis advert is telling a story, it’s not actually selling a product.
 Lots of parents can relate to the night before Christmas, constructing bikes, bunk beds or trampolines.
 When a business allows people to show them they understand how they might feel or what might be going on for them the business and view connect.
 It is this connection that creates strong brand awareness.